-Chart 4.
-Factors contributing to changes of terms and conditions for loans to enterprises
+Chart 4 Factors contributing to changes of terms and conditions for loans to enterprises4

-: Positive values indicate that the factor contributed to the easing of terms and conditions, whereas negative ones to the tightening of terms and conditions.

-Source: Bank of Albania.
+4: Positive values indicate that the factor contributed to the easing of terms and conditions, whereas negative ones to the tightening of terms and conditions.
+Source: The Bank of Albania.

 1.3.
-Loan approval rates
+Loan approval rate